-Eleanor Peterson’s last day at Warwick Preparatory School was an odd one.
+Eleanor Peterson’s last day at Castle Hill School was an odd one.

 It was odd for many reasons.
 She was leaving the school she had attended for the past eight years, the last year and a half of which was spent at home during a global pandemic, but it was mainly odd because it was the last day Eleanor was going to spend in the world she knew and was comfortable in.